There are some who bring a light so great to the world that even after they have gone, the light remains. – Unknown

 Vermont in the fall where she would pursue an education in teaching.
 She was very knowledgeable about the game which enabled her to run pitching clinics and teach private lessons while still in High School.
 These experiences led her to discover a love and a gift for teaching.

 She also loved Music.
-As an active student, she was a trumpet Section Leader in the marching band, played in the Wind Ensemble and also played the viola, was selected as a two-year Diversity Leader, was a member of the National Honor Society, and was also a member of the founding class of the Tri-M Honor Society.
+As an active student, she was a trumpet Section Leader in the marching band, played in the Honors Wind Ensemble and also played the viola in the Honors Chamber Group, was selected as a two-year Diversity Leader, was a member of the National Honor Society, and was also a member of the founding class of the Tri-M Honor Society.
 She loved to travel and really enjoyed the marching band's trip to Disney World.
 Her last spring she participated in the WHS Foreign Exchange program to Switzerland, which she referred to as "the best experience of her life."
 Meghan also loved figure skating.

 Meghan had always lead with her heart so it followed that the best way to honor her memory would be by continuing her positivity and helping others.
 This was when friends established a charitable foundation in her name to provide financial assistance to college-bound students and assist the softball and music programs that were so important to her.